TUSHAR-30/Javascript-Output-Based-Question/.github/ISSUE_TEMPLATE/bug-typo-error-in-question-list-notes-.md

 ---
-name: Bug(Typo Error in Question List)
+name: Bug(Typo Error in Question List/Notes)
 about: This issue is related to some typo error in Question List.
 title: Typing Error
 labels: ''